 Do you smell something?
 (Answer: Almost all the time!)
 Today, we’ll take a whiff of all things smell.
 Watch this video to learn more about this sense.

-Activity 1: Test your sense of smell with this fun game: guess that smell.
+Activity 1: Test your sense of smell with a fun game: guess that smell.

-(-) Younger children with limited vocabulary can explore the scents and their sense of smell using clear bottles (you can use old seasoning jars) that allow them to see the contents as well.
+(-) Younger children with limited vocabulary can explore the scents and their sense of smell using clear bottles or open cups (you can use old seasoning jars) that allow them to see the contents as well.
 This blog has more tips.